Subaru Sensor Diagnosis & Replacement in Englewood, CO

 Oil Level Sensors

-This matters on Subarus because low oil can be serious.
-Some boxer engines consume more oil as they age, so we do not want to dismiss an oil warning as “just a sensor” without checking the basics first.
+We see some Subaru boxer engines become heavier oil consumers as mileage increases, and we do not want to dismiss an oil warning as “just a sensor” until the basics make sense.

 Coolant Temperature Sensors

-A coolant temperature sensor concern may show up as:
+A coolant temperature concern may show up as:

 Hard starting